mike99mac/minimy-mike99mac/gcode/README.md

 | Sides                      | 2   | 6.005" x 32.295" |
 | Internal vertical dividers | 2   | 6.375" x 6.875" ??? |

-The main panel is cut on the CNC machine using two different jobs because the panel is longer than the maximum capacity of the CNC machine which is 30"
+The main panel is cut on the CNC machine using two different jobs because the panel is longer than the maximum capacity of the CNC machine which is 30".
-Then that panel is cut into four: the front, bottom, lower back and internal horizontal divider.
+Then it is cut into four smaller panels: the front, the bottom, the lower back and the internal horizontal divider.

-TODO: get measurements of what to cut.

 ### Moldings
 All moldings are hardwood - nominal size: 0.830" x 0.830".